benburgess1/Quasiperiodic-OFL/README.md

 ### Updated Geometry
 This folder contains code used in analysing the quasiperiodic system directly.
 (The name 'updated' is with reference to a previous model, which was discarded as it did not become topological anywhere in parameter space).
-- Calc_Bandstructure.py: code for calculating the system bandstructure, DoS, etc., using a basis of plane-wave states.
+- Calc_Bandstructure.py: code for calculating the system bandstructure, DoS, spectral function etc., using a basis of plane-wave states.
 - Calc_Curvature.py: code for calculating the Berry curvature and Chern number.
 - Generate_Data.py: script for performing a full analysis of a quasiperiodic system with specified parameters, performed at a specified order of expansion in the plane-wave basis.
 - Plot_Bandstructure.py: code for plotting bandstructures, DoS, etc.